xezzuz/xezzuz/README.md

 ###

 <h3 align="left">I'm a Software Engineering Student at 1337 Coding School | 42 Network, passionate about coding and technology.
-Currently diving into the world of C language and exploring its endless possibilities.</h3>
+Currently diving into the world of C/C++, HTML, CSS, JavaScript and exploring their endless possibilities.</h3>

 ###